marciogall/transpiler/README.md

 - [x] length of lists or tuples

 We have worked on these types of errors:
-- [x] grammar error (wrong symbols sometimes are missing) with relative row.
+- [x] lexical error (wrong symbols sometimes are missing) with relative row.
 - [x] syntax error, with relative row.
 Because of the type of parsing ply does, the shift-reduce one, with complex structures the error will be found at the end of the specific rule.
 - [x] semantic errors:
   - [x] missing declaration of a variable.